seeker89/unikernels/README.md

 - lacking debuggability (monitoring, logging, familar tools, ...)
 - lacking universality - each unikernel only supports a subset of languages
 - lacking accepted standard (like Linux or Docker)
+- running as VMs means that for example RAM can't be shared when unused

 ## Unikernels